hoyekan/GEOP591-Theoretical-Seismology/README.md

 GEOP 591 is a graduate special course offered at King Fahd University of Petroleum and Minerals (KFUPM).
 The custodian of this repository took the course in Term 242 (January 2025 - May 2025).
-The course instructor during this was Dr. Wei Zhou.
+The course instructor during this period was [Dr. Wei Zhou] (goal.com).